Ranexia04/streaming-metrics/README.md

-streaming monitors, a multistore configurable monitor that uses pulsar for streaming
+streaming metrics, a multistore configurable monitor that uses pulsar for streaming

 Can be used for alarm, reports, etc...